-Kaymac were commissioned by Cardiff City council to carry out works to Llandaff Weir located on the River Taff.
+Kaymac were commissioned by Cardiff City council to carry out concrete repairs to Llandaff Weir located on the River Taff.

 Llandaff Weir is situated on the River Taff 2.2miles to the northwest of Cardiff City Centre.
 It spans 150m in length from east to west and measures approximately 7.5m from the crest to the toe.
-On the 14th July 2017, Kaymac Marine and Civil Engineering were commissioned by Cardiff City Council to carry out a detailed conditional survey of Llandaff Weir to establish the level of deterioration on the structure since the previous survey carried out by Kaymac in 2014.
+Kaymac operatives carried out a detailed conditional survey of Llandaff Weir to establish the level of deterioration on the structure since the previous survey carried out by Kaymac in 2014.
 It was evident from the survey that the level of scour to the downstream toe of the weir had increased substantially since the original survey and that remedial works were required to stabilise the structure to prevent further deterioration and possible failure.

 - Assembly of a 15m x 8m pontoon platform within the river to provide access to the weir for a long reach excavator and the Kaymac personnel.

 - Installation of a temporary sand bag bund to divert the water flow away from the working area.

 - Removal of mobile bed material from within the scoured areas and installation of temporary formwork.